Charles Herbert Garvin: Early life and education

-Garvin was the first president to serve two terms.
+As president, Garvin wrote the fraternity's "Esprit De Fraternite".Garvin was the first president to serve two terms.
 While in office he helped secure a chapter house, appointed a special committee to consult with the president of Howard, and asked members to use every means possible to raise the moral and scholastic tone of the fraternity.
 Garvin saw that it was vital that the fraternity establish a mindful image and perception for future generations.
 He did complain of the members' lack of effort in submitting dues, saying, "It is indeed to be regretted that an organization with a membership nearing three hundred cannot get forty dollars worth of printing done four months after a convention."
 One of Garvin's most notable contributions was the national incorporation of the fraternity under the laws of Congress.

 In his second term, Garvin developed a close collaboration with the NAACP, even publishing an article in the organization's magazine, The Crisis, titled "The Alpha Phi Alpha Fraternity".
-In the article he dictates that the fraternity's founding was done for the purpose "of bringing together the best type of men".
-He put forth that the "Negro Greek-Letter fraternity is no longer an experiment; it is a dominant factor for good and binds Negro college men as no other organization can."
+In the article, he dictates that the fraternity's founding was done for the purpose "of bringing together the best type of men".
+He put forth that the "Negro Greek-letter fraternity is no longer an experiment; it is a dominant factor for good and binds Negro college men as no other organization can."

-At the 1913 convention in Howard University the fraternity made the decision to begin its own publication called The Sphinx.
-Garvin was succeeded by Henry L Dickason.
+At the 1913 convention at Howard University, the fraternity decided to begin its publication called The Sphinx.
+Henry L Dickason succeeded Garvin.
 However, his time at the fraternity did not cease in medical school.
 Howard H. Long, who served as president from 1916 to 1917, appointed Garvin as the fraternity's first historian.
 This dedication to scripting the educational and cultural history of African Americans would continue throughout Garvin's career.
-He remained active in Alpha until his death in 1968.
+He remained active in Alpha until he died in 1968.

 After finishing medical school, Garvin began an internship in Freedmen's Hospital.